We have a confession.

 The best thing about hiking, biking, climbing, and paddling is the easy justification these activities provide to have a decadent dessert.

-You’ll find a perfect selection of ice cream at The Stache, where you can enjoy shopping the throw-back candy and toys while you anxiously wait your turn at the Garbage Pail Kid covered counter.
-Remember those?
-Atomic Amy and Shaggy Shawn love this place!
+You’ll find a perfect selection of ice cream at The Stache, where you can enjoy shopping the throw-back candy and toys while you anxiously wait your turn at the counter.

-Both Cathedral Café and The Station offer spectacular home-made desserts.
-We can’t get enough of Cathedral’s carrot cake and The Station’s peanut butter pie.
+Cathedral Café offers spectacular home-made desserts.
+We can’t get enough of their carrot cake.

 Fayetteville’s Breakfast Options

 Just down the street from Lafayette Flats are the two best breakfast spots in town.
-Cathedral Café has fabulous pancakes, a huge selection of traditional offerings, and brunch libations.
-Wood Iron Eatery has a fresh contemporary menu and an impressive rotating coffee selection from hand-picked roasters including their own – Bad Kid Coffee.
+Cathedral Café has fabulous pancakes, a selection of traditional offerings, and brunch libations.
+Wood Iron Eatery has a fresh contemporary menu and full coffee service (espresso, cappuccino, etc.).

 We can’t talk about breakfast without mentioning Tudor’s Biscuit World.
-It’s a regional chain that started in WV and really captured the hearts of most mountaineers.
-These biscuits are big, greasy, and sometimes, just what you need.
-Everybody has a favorite.
+Their biscuits are big, greasy, and sometimes – just what you need.
+Everybody has a favorite at this WV regional chain.
 Amy’s is the Mary B and Shawn’s is the Thundering Herd.

 Best Seasonal Offerings at Fayetteville, WV Restaurants